charliemurry/grad-IO/PS - production functions/README.md

 ## Olley and Pakes
 Estimate the output elasticities using the methodology proposed by Olley and Pakes (1996).
 Why might this methodology be particularly troublesome in this conext (ie, using these particular data from Ghana).
 [While it is probably best to estiamte the OLS and FE models in STATA/R, you should probably switch to Matlab/Julia for this and the following tasks.]

-## LP/ACF
+## LP

-Estimate the output elasticities using the methodology proposed by Levinsohn and Petrin (2003) (ie, using materials as a proxy) but using the moments suggested by ACF.
+Estimate the output elasticities using the methodology proposed by Levinsohn and Petrin (2003).

+## ACF
+Estimate the output elasticities using the methodology proposed by ACF.

 ## Markups
 Plot the average markup as a function of time.
 Regress markups on export status.
 Given the procedure you have done so far, why might the results from regressing markups on export status be suspect?